MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/MyA_Dashboard/MyA_DB_Sharing.md

 # required metadata

 title: Sharing
-description: How to share your stats with others.
+description: How to share your stats with others
 author: v-pascha
 ms.author: v-pascha
 ms.date: 2/14/2018